flexera-public/policy_templates/automation/flexera/delete_all_billing_centers/README.md

 - During execution, the policy determines if this is the second time it has run since it was applied by comparing the applied policy's `created_at` date/time with the current date/time.
 If the difference between the two is greater than 5 minutes, it is assumed the policy is running a second time.
 - An incident is always raised, with the `Self Terminate` field in the incident table being true if this is the policy's second time executing since it was applied.
 - Cloud Workflow is automatically kicked off.
-  - If this is the policy's second time executing, the policy takes no action against Billing Centers and instead terminates itself as a failsafe in case it is applied and forgotten about by the user.
+  - If this is the policy's second time executing, the policy takes no action against Billing Centers and instead terminates itself as a failsafe in case it was applied and forgotten about by the user.
   - If this is the policy's first time executing, deletes all of the Billing Centers in the Flexera organization.

 ## Prerequisites